shibatch/tlfloat/README.md

   * fabs, copysign, fmax, fmin, fdim
   * ldexp, frexp, modf, nextafter
   * isnan, isinf, finite, signbit

 * I/O functions
+  * Conversion to/from C strings
+  * printf-family functions

+* libquadmath emulation
+  * Most of libquadmath functions can be used with x86_64 clang

 * The library provides BigInt template classes in addition to the FP classes
   * It provides operations for integers of artibrary length (2^N bits)